Mac camera light is always on? Here’s how to fix it

 I'm not using any apps, so why is my camera light on?
 Sounds familiar?
 Then, you've landed in the right place.

-A little green light indicates that your Mac's built-in camera is active when using certain apps like FaceTime or Bluetooth.
+A little green light indicates that your Mac's built-in camera is active when using certain apps like FaceTime or Photo Booth.
 It can be worrying if that light stays on continuously or appears when you're not using any apps.
-Don't panic; I've put together the tips you need to solve this mystery.
+Don't panic; we've put together the tips you need to solve this mystery.
 Let's go.

 Why is my Mac camera light on?